-No Legislation/ Guidelines Description of the Legislation/Guideline Relevance of the legislation/regulations in terms of license, permits, and other requirements NATIONAL POLICY FRAMEWORK 1 Vision 2030 Kenya Vision 2030 is the current national blueprint for development from its inception in 2008 until the milestone year of 2030.
-This plan is the national long-term development policy that aims to transform Kenya into a newly industrialised, middle-income country by 2030.
-The Vision is comprised of three key pillars (economic, social, and political), two of which are projected to be positively affected by project implementation.
-Under Vision 2030, Energy is identified as one of the key sectors that form the foundation for socio-political and economic growth.
-Promoting equal opportunities across the entire Kenyan territory and enhancing access to competitively priced, reliable, quality, safe and sustainable energy is essential to the achievement of this vision.
-2 The Poverty Reduction Strategy Paper (PRSP) of 2001 The PRSP has the twin objectives of poverty reduction and enhancing economic growth.
+No Legislation/ Guidelines Description of the Legislation/Guideline Relevance of the legislation/regulations in terms of license, permits, and other requirements Ensure Strategic Environmental Assessment (SEA), Environmental Impact Assessment, Social Impact Assessment and Public participation in the planning and approval of infrastructural projects. including alternatives to technology to ensure that the best available and appropriate technology is used.
+Develop and implement environmentally friendly national infrastructural development strategy and action plan.
+Ensure that periodic Environmental Audits are carried out for all infrastructural projects 6.
+The Poverty Reduction Strategy Paper (PRSP) of 2001 The PRSP has the twin objectives of poverty reduction and enhancing economic growth.
 The paper articulates Kenya 's commitment and approach to fighting poverty; with the basic rationale that the war against poverty cannot be won without the participation of the poor themselves.
 The proposed project aims at provision and access of renewable electricity geared towards improved economic performance and thus will contribute to poverty alleviation in the project area.
-3 National Environmental Action Plan (NEAP) of 1994 The NEAP for Kenya was prepared in mid 1990s.
+7. National Environmental Action Plan (NEAP) of 1994 The NEAP for Kenya was prepared in mid 1990s.
 It was a deliberate policy whose main effort is to integrate environmental considerations into the country 's economic and social development.
 The integration process was to be achieved through multi-sectoral approach to develop a comprehensive framework to ensure that environmental management and the conservation of natural resources forms an integral part of societal decision-making.
 The NEMA does not approve a development project unless the impacts of the proposed project are evaluated and mitigation measures proposed for incorporation in the project 's development plan, which is in line with the requirements of the NEAP.
 The project will be reviewed by NEMA for approval before implementation.
-4 Environmental and Development Policy (Session Paper No.6 1999) As a follow-up to the foregoing, the goal of this policy is to harmonize environmental and developmental goals to ensure sustainability.
+8. Environmental and Development Policy (Session Paper No.6 1999) As a follow-up to the foregoing, the goal of this policy is to harmonize environmental and developmental goals to ensure sustainability.
 The paper provides comprehensive guidelines and strategies for government action regarding environment and development.
-The proponent: ✓ Is undertaking an Environmental Impact Assessment, Social Impact Assessment and Public participation as part of the planning and approval of infrastructural projects. ✓ Will ensure that periodic Environmental Audits are carried out for the project 5 The National Energy and Petroleum Policy 2015 The overall objective of the energy and petroleum policy is to ensure affordable, competitive, sustainable, and reliable supply of energy to meet national and county development needs at least cost, while protecting and conserving the environment.
+The proponent: Is undertaking an Environmental Impact Assessment, Social Impact Assessment and Public participation as part of the planning and approval of infrastructural projects.
+Will ensure that periodic Environmental Audits are carried out for the project 9.
+The National Energy and Petroleum Policy 2015 The overall objective of the energy and petroleum policy is to ensure affordable, competitive, sustainable, and reliable supply of energy to meet national and county development needs at least cost, while protecting and conserving the environment.
 This policy stipulates the transformation of the Rural Electrification Authority (REA) to Rural Electrification and Renewable Energy Corporation (REREC) to be the lead agency for development of renewable energy resources.
 The policy is relevant to the project in the sense that the project will provide sustainable and reliable energy supply and measures will be put in place to protect and conserve the environment during its development.
 REREC will oversee the development of the mini grid and maintenance.